dysemjay/dys-server-guide/guide.md

   Maximum number of players on the server.
 This number is usually 16 for Dystopia.

 * `mp_autoteambalance <0 or 1>` Default: 1
   If set to 1, then the server can automatically balance the teams.
 This will occur if one team has two or more players than the other.
 The player that most recently joined the offending team will be moved to the other upon death.
 It also appears that players that were moved forcibly within the last 300 seconds will automatically take lower priority than those that were not.
-This detail was gleaned from the following Source SDK2013 functions: https://github.com/ValveSoftware/source-sdk-2013/blob/0d8dceea4310fde5706b3ce1c70609d72a38efdf/mp/src/game/shared/teamplayroundbased_gamerules.cpp#L2992, and https://github.com/ValveSoftware/source-sdk-2013/blob/0d8dceea4310fde5706b3ce1c70609d72a38efdf/mp/src/game/server/basemultiplayerplayer.cpp#L205
+This detail was gleaned from the following Source SDK 2013 functions: https://github.com/ValveSoftware/source-sdk-2013/blob/0d8dceea4310fde5706b3ce1c70609d72a38efdf/mp/src/game/shared/teamplayroundbased_gamerules.cpp#L2992, and https://github.com/ValveSoftware/source-sdk-2013/blob/0d8dceea4310fde5706b3ce1c70609d72a38efdf/mp/src/game/server/basemultiplayerplayer.cpp#L205

 * `mp_rounds <number>` Default: 2
   Number of rounds before a map change.
 This number is usually 2 for Dystopia.
 Setting it to 0 should be equivalent to setting it to 1.
 (Only 1 round before the map changes)